orbitdb/orbit-db-pinner/README.md

 ### `\pin?address=ADDRESS`

 Pins the orbitdb at `ADDRESS`.
 Resumes on restart.
-Any `replicating` servers will also pin this database.
+Any `follow`ing servers will also pin this database.

 ### `\unpin?address=ADDRESS`

 Forgets the orbitdb at `ADDRESS`.
-Any `following` servers will also unpin this database.
+Any `follow`ing servers will also unpin this database.

 ### `\follow?address=PINNER_DB_ADDRESS`